Country Profile: Sint Maarten

 Geography

-Sint Maarten is situated east of the US Virgin Islands and features a low, hilly terrain of volcanic origin.
-The island has a total area of 34 square kilometers and is characterized by a coastline of approximately 58.9 kilometers.
-A tropical marine climate brings moderate temperatures and an average annual rainfall of 150 centimeters, with a hurricane season from July to November.
+Sint Maarten is situated in the northern Caribbean Sea, forming part of the island of Saint Martin, which is divided between French and Dutch territories.
+The island has a total area of 34 sq km, characterized by low, hilly terrain of volcanic origin.
+The tropical marine climate results in moderate temperatures and average annual rainfall of 150 cm, but the island is susceptible to hurricanes from July to November.

 People and Society